omarrayhanuddin/blockstak_news_api/README.md

 Authorization: Bearer your-jwt-token
 ```

 Note: The `client_id` and `client_secret` are configured in the `.env` file and must match the values set in the environment for authentication to succeed.
-Contact the administrator to obtain the correct credentials.

 ## API Endpoints